leadpixel/htask/README.md

 ### Stop

-Stops a task selected by uuid
+Stops a task selected by uuid.

+See [Selecting Tasks](#selecting-tasks) for a handy shortcut.

 ```sh
 $ htask stop SOME_TASK_UUID